chef/automate/components/docs-chef-io/content/automate/major_upgrade_4.x.md

 ```

 {{< note >}}
-After upgrading to version 4.x, Automate will continue to have both the configuration for OpenSearch and Elasticsearch.
+After upgrading to version 4.x, Automate will have the configurations both for OpenSearch and Elasticsearch.
 It is recommended to remove the Elasticsearch configuration after upgrading to External OpenSearch.
 {{< /note >}}

 ## Troubleshooting